Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 This should be cause for concern.

-A new gecko may still be stressed out from the move to a new location and enclosure.
+A new gecko may still be stressed out from moving to a new location and enclosure.

 This could result in a lack of appetite for the first week or so.